Jersey Airlines

-Jersey Airlines was an early post-World War II private, independent British airline formed in 1948.
+Jersey Airlines (legally Airlines (Jersey) Limited) was an early post-World War II private, independent British airline formed in 1948.
 In 1952, the airline operated its first scheduled service.
 Four years later, British European Airways (BEA) took a 25% minority stake in Jersey Airlines and made it an "associate".
 In June 1958, a Jersey Airlines de Havilland Heron became the first commercial airliner to arrive at the newly reconstructed Gatwick Airport.
 In 1960, Jersey Airlines ordered four state-of-the-art Handley Page Dart Herald 200 series turboprops.
 By 1962, BEA had sold its 25% minority holding in Jersey Airlines.
 The same year, Jersey Airlines became part of the British United Airways (BUA) group of companies.
 In August 1963, Jersey Airlines changed its trading name to British United (C.I.)
 Airways.
 Following the BUA group's 1967/8 reorganisation, BUA (C.I.) was absorbed into British United Island Airways (BUIA) in November 1968.

 History

 During the summer of 1948, Welshman Maldwyn L. Thomas was working for a car rental company in St. Helier, Jersey, and arranged ad hoc charters for day trippers to be flown from London's Croydon Airport to Dinard in Brittany, France.
 Due to the growing popularity of these trips, in November of that year, he decided to form a company to offer such charter flights on a regular basis.
 That company was to be incorporated under the name Jersey Airlines Limited.
 However, its similarity to an existing company named Jersey Airways Limited, a recently nationalised airline that was absorbed into BEA, resulted in the new company being registered as Airlines (Jersey) Limited and using Jersey Airlines as its trading name.

 In 1952, Jersey Airlines entered the scheduled service market.
 All scheduled services were marketed as Duchess Services.
 To aid the development of its scheduled route network, the airline concluded an "association" agreement with BEA.
 This also resulted in BEA acquiring a 25% minority shareholding in Jersey Airlines in 1956 and entailed the transfer of BEA's Southampton—Guernsey and Southampton—Alderney routes.
 By winter 1956, Jersey Airlines' scheduled route network included Croydon, Bournemouth, Exeter, Manchester, and Southampton in England, Alderney, Guernsey and Jersey from the Channel Islands, as well as Cherbourg, Dinard, Nantes, Saint-Brieuc and Paris Orly in France and Bilbao in Spain.

 By May 1958, Jersey Airlines moved its main UK mainland operating base from Croydon to Gatwick.
 One of the airline's de Havilland Herons operated the first scheduled flight to arrive at the newly reconstructed airport.